Philadelphia

 Lansdale/Doylestown Line

 The Lansdale/Doylestown Line is a commuter rail line on a north-south alignment.
-It runs from Lansdale and Doylestown in the north to 30th Street Station on the CCCC in the south, serving 28 stations and with through service to Marcus Hook and Wilmington (weekdays) and Malvern and Thorndale (weekends).
+It runs from Lansdale and Doylestown in the north to 30th Street Station on the CCCC in the south, serving 28 stations and with through service to Marcus Hook and Wilmington (weekdays) and Wawa (weekends).
 Only service to Lansdale is shown on the strip map above.
 Elkins and Melrose Park are not shown on the strip map above since nearly all Lansdale/Doylestown services bypass those stations as of the October 2019 timetable.

 Manayunk/Norristown Line